 There you have it.
 The operating process of the electric toaster with all its components.
 While it might seem simple, there’s a lot going on inside your toaster.

 Toasters can reach temperatures anywhere from 300°F to 500°F (150°C – 260°C).
 The temperature changes with the toasting setting – the more you want your bread toasted, the higher the temperature.
 Coils on the other hand can reach temperatures of up to 1000°F (520°C).

 Do Toasters Have Timers?

-Even though they are simple electrical appliances, there are a lot of things going on behind the curtain.
+Even though they might seem like simple electrical appliances, there are a lot of things going on behind the curtain.
 Nevertheless, toasters make our life so much easier and our breakfast that much tastier.

-Now when you know how toasters work, you might as well like to learn how to use a toaster to make the perfect toast!
+Now that you know how toasters work, you might as well like to learn how to use a toaster to make the perfect toast!
 In case you don’t own a toaster and are thinking about getting one, I suggest you read my review of the best toasters made in the USA.